 Working habits tend to accrete in haphazard ways, many of which serve neither us or our work very well.
 This session invites you to turn a critical eye on your own routines and introduces you to ways of optimising them.
 Optional elements include:

-- reflection on the multiple roles your life involves and how these give rise to goals that matter to you
+- reflecting on the multiple roles your life involves and how these give rise to goals that matter to you

 - joining the dots between daily and weekly levels of tasks and projects, your goals and roles for your current degree or position and beyond

-- exploration of the distinction between urgency and importance and what that means for how you spend your time
+- exploring the distinction between urgency and importance and what that means for how you spend your time

-- investigation of how long basic tasks (everyday and academic) actually take, and strategies for getting better at predicting and planning
+- investigating how long basic tasks (everyday and academic) actually take, and strategies for getting better at predicting and planning

-- inquiry into feelings of academic failure and how to overcome them
+- inquiring into feelings of academic failure and how to overcome them

-- simple physical stretches to remind you that your brain is part of your body
+- practising simple physical stretches to remind you that your brain is part of your body

-- email follow-up to help the learning crystallise into real change.
+- detailed planning and email follow-up to help the learning crystallise into real change.